-Better software for Better research-

 • You can pick-and-choose the lecture you will follow based on the skills you already have.
 Each lecture comes with a set of prerequisities that are clearly identified.

-• A feedback form will be provided after each lecture for feedback.
+• A feedback form will be provided after each lecture.

 the fair24rs programme: important notes